GreatApe42069/dogechat-android/docs/WHITEPAPER.md

 ### 7.6.
 Fragmentation

 Transport layers like BLE have a Maximum Transmission Unit (MTU) that limits the size of a single packet.
-To handle messages larger than this limit, dogeChat implements a fragmentation protocol.
+To handle messages larger than this limit, dogechat implements a fragmentation protocol.

 *   **`fragmentStart`:** A packet with this type marks the beginning of a fragmented message.
 It contains metadata about the total size and number of fragments.
 *   **`fragmentContinue`:** These packets carry the intermediate chunks of the message data.